kyaustad/Raidash/README.md

 # Raidash

-Raidash is a simple and intuitive dashboard designed for managing your UnRaid server.
-Built with Nuxt 3 and styled using Tailwind CSS, it provides real-time statistics and streamlines the creation and deletion of shortcuts, complete with icon and image support.
+Raidash is a simple and intuitive dashboard designed for being a futurustic, highly stylized homepage.
+Built with Nuxt 3 and styled using Tailwind CSS, it provides statistics and streamlines the creation and deletion of shortcuts, complete with icon and image support.

 ## Features